OmniaGM/learn_AngularJS/README.md

 Angular - Reading List
 ===============
-It's same as [Angular Soup to Bits - Reading List](https://github.com/codeschool/AngularJSSTB) ( an application skeleton for a typical AngularJS web app.)
+It's same as [Angular Soup to Bits - Reading List](https://github.com/codeschool/AngularJSSTB) ( an application skeleton for a typical AngularJS web app.) but it's more clear and run test enviroment (karma with jasmine)

 ### Install Dependencies